vincenicoara/solutions_architect_part1/README.md

 There are two ways to run this program.

 1) Run `npm run start <filename>`.
 - It looks for "filename" in the "/input/" folder.
-Please place your input file there before running.
+Please place your input file/s there before running.

 1) Run `npm run start`
 - If no filename is provided, it automatically uses the file "/input/input.txt".
 You can also paste your file in this one before you run this command.